V8 Bloody Mary

-This is my husband’s go-to Sunday brunch cocktail.
-Along with his customized Bloody Mary skewers it’s just enough to keep him going until the full brunch reaches the table.
+V8 Bloody Marys are my husband’s go-to Sunday brunch cocktail.
+Along with customized Bloody Mary skewers loaded with his favorite garnishes, it’s just enough to keep him going until the complete brunch reaches the table.

-Try these popular brunch items to serve with your Bloodys:
+Try these popular brunch items to serve with your V8 Bloodys:

 - Hatch Chile Breakfast Strata